Nursing Home Bed Sores & Pressure Sores

 If you or someone you love has suffered due to the negligence of a nursing home facility, contact our team of nationally-recognized nursing home abuse and neglect attorneys today for a free consultation.
 We are available to you 24 hours a day, 7 days a week.
 Your loved one deserves the best representation for injuries caused by neglect in a nursing home.
 Our firm has some of the leading nursing home neglect and abuse attorney in the industry.

 What Causes A Bed Sore?

 Bed sores develop on the bony prominence of the body when there is continuous pressure on that area.
-Areas most at risk for pressure sores include:
+Research suggests that bed sores can develop quickly.
+In particularly bony areas, these ulcers can begin forming in the first hour.
+Further, research suggests that pressure sores can develop in as little as 4-6 hours.
+Areas most at risk for pressure sores include the following: